aescuredo77/rostanke/README.md

 ## Problems ##

-I am basing the code of this project on a colleague's [project](https://github.com/mukmalone/hello_robot).
-But I can't get the robot to move in the simulator.
+I'm using a colleague's project as a guide [Hello_robot](https://github.com/mukmalone/hello_robot).
+But I can't get the robot to move in the gazebo.
 The platfrom is working.

 ![image info](./pictures/rostanke04.jpg)